Financial-Times/n-internal-tool/README.md

 ## Introducing
 * n-express - next's standard issue server, with error-handling, metrics, utility endpoints (e.g. /__about) and healthchecks built in
-* express-handlebars with a few additional helpers
+* express-handlebars with a few additional helpers and optimization in the loading of partials
 * o-header-services - origami header for non user-facing websites